iconify/website/docs/icon-components/bundles/utils.md

   - code: '60k'
     value: '${counters.icons-short}'
 types:
-  IconifyJSON: '../../types/iconify-json.md'
+  IconifyJSON: '/docs/types/iconify-json.md'
 functions:
-  getIcons: '../../tools/utils/get-icons.md'
+  getIcons: '/docs/libraries/utils/get-icons.md'
 ```

 # Generating icon bundles with Iconify Utils

 This tutorial is a part of [Iconify icon bundles tutorial](./index.md).

-You can use [Iconify Utils](../../tools/utils/index.md) to generate data for icon bundles.
+You can use [Iconify Utils](/docs/libraries/utils/index.md) to generate data for icon bundles.
 This method requires some coding, but it can be used to automate bundle creation.

 ## Requirements

-This method requires [Iconify Utils](../../tools/utils/index.md) that is currently available only in Node.js.
+This method requires [Iconify Utils](/docs/libraries/utils/index.md) that is currently available only in Node.js.

 ## Steps

-Logic of creating bundle with Iconify JSON Tools:
+Logic of creating a bundle with Iconify Utils:

 1. Load icon set.
 2. Filter icons.